Rubrospinal tract: Structure

-In the midbrain, it originates in the magnocellular red nucleus, crosses to the other side of the midbrain, and descends in the lateral part of the brainstem tegmentum.

-In the spinal cord, it travels through the lateral funiculus of the spinal cord, coursing adjacent to the lateral corticospinal tract.
+The rubrospinal tract originates in the magnocellular red nucleus in the midbrain, and decussates (crosses over) at the midline in the anterior tegmental decussation.
+In the pons, it is situated medially within the rostral pontine tegmentum.
+In the medulla oblongata, it descends within the lateral tegmentum medial to the spinocerebellar tract, and posterior to the spinothalamic tract.
+It descends with the corticospinal tract (and other fibers) in the lateral funiculus of the spinal cord, and goes to the contralateral cervical spinal cord.
+Each rubrospinal fiber terminates in a specific area of the spinal cord.

 Function

-In humans, the rubrospinal tract is one of several major motor control pathways.
+In humans, the rubrospinal tract is one of several motor control pathways.
 It is smaller and has fewer axons than the corticospinal tract, suggesting that it is less important in motor control.
 It is one of the pathways for the mediation of involuntary movement, along with other extra-pyramidal tracts including the vestibulospinal, tectospinal, and reticulospinal tracts.
-The tract is responsible for large muscle movement regulation flexor and inhibiting extensor tone as well as fine motor control.
+The rubrospinal fibers generally excite flexor motor neurons and inhibit the extensor motor neurons.
 It terminates primarily in the cervical and thoracic portions of the spinal cord, suggesting that it functions in upper limb but not in lower limb control.

 It is small and rudimentary in humans.
 In some other primates, however, experiments have shown that over time, the rubrospinal tract can assume almost all the duties of the corticospinal tract when the corticospinal tract is lesioned.